jlamoreaux/FSWD-Catalog/README.md

 ## API
 API requests will return JSON objects from the following urls:
+`localhost:8000/catalog/JSON` _This returns all the categories in the catalog._
 `localhost:8000/catalog/<category_name>/JSON` _This returns all items in a catalog._
 `localhost:8000/catalog/<category_name/<item_id>/JSON` _This returns the data for a specific item._